Jurors begin to weigh evidence in Elizabeth Holmes’ case

 After the flaws were exposed in 2015 and 2016, Theranos eventually collapsed.
 The Justice Department filed its criminal case in 2018.

-In a dramatic turn on the witness stand last month, Holmes testified that Balwani had been covertly controlling her diet, her friendships and more while subjecting her to mental, emotional and sexual abuse.
+In a dramatic turn on the witness stand last month, Holmes testified that her former lover and business partner Sunny Balwani had been covertly controlling her diet, her friendships and more while subjecting her to mental, emotional and sexual abuse.
 Although the testimony cast Holmes as Balwani’s pawn, her defense team did not mention the alleged abuse and its effects on Holmes during closing arguments.

 Balwani’s lawyer adamantly denied Holmes’ accusations in court documents that the jury never saw.
 Jurors also never heard from Balwani, who intended to invoke his Fifth Amendment right against self-incrimination had he been called to testify.
 Balwani, 56, faces similar fraud charges in a separate trial scheduled to begin in February.